 Evidence.
-At the time of filing, you must submit all evidence and supporting documents listed in the What Evidence Must You Submit and/or Specific Instructions sections of these Instructions.
+When you file your application, you must submit all evidence and supporting documents listed in the What Evidence Must You Submit and/or Specific Instructions sections of these Instructions.

 Biometric Services Appointment.
-USCIS may require that you (the applicant/child) appear for an interview or provide biometrics (fingerprints, photograph, and/or signature) at any time to verify your identity, obtain additional information, and conduct background and security checks, including a check of criminal history records maintained by the Federal Bureau of Investigation (FBI), before making a decision on your application or petition.
-After USCIS receives your application and ensures it is complete, we will inform you if you need to attend a biometric services appointment.
-If an appointment is necessary, the notice will provide you the location of your local or designated USCIS Application Support Center (ASC) and the date and time of your appointment, or, if you are currently overseas, instruct you to contact a U.S. Embassy, U.S. Consulate, or USCIS office outside the United States to set up an appointment.
+USCIS may require you (the applicant/child) to appear for an interview or provide biometrics (fingerprints, photograph, and/or signature) at any time to verify your identity, obtain additional information, and conduct background and security checks, including a check of criminal history records maintained by the Federal Bureau of Investigation (FBI), before making a decision on your application or petition.
+If we determine that a biometric services appointment is necessary, we will send you an appointment notice with the date, time, and location of your appointment.
+If you are currently overseas, your notice will instruct you to contact a U.S. Embassy, U.S. Consulate, or USCIS office outside the United States to schedule an appointment.

-If you are required to provide biometrics, at your appointment you must sign an oath reaffirming that:
+At your biometrics appointment, you must sign an oath reaffirming that: